gogoodbot/responsible-tech-repo/README.md

 - Tailwind CSS for utility-first styling.
 - React and Next.js for building user interfaces.
 - Various other dependencies for date handling, animations, and data manipulation.
+- EmailJS for user feedback form.
+- hCaptcha for spam protection.

 ### Development Dependencies
 - Tailwind CSS and PostCSS for advanced styling.